Protecting our clients and residents

 - Self-monitoring for symptoms of respiratory illness and seeking and following medical advice

-- Observing the additional health-related signage which has been installed at entry points and throughout common areas.
-Updated information is being provided regularly.
+- Observing the additional health-related signage which has been installed at entry points and throughout common areas

 - Following good hand hygiene practice and cough etiquette

-- Practising social distancing of recommended 1.5m and postponing large scale community gatherings
+- Practising social distancing of recommended 1.5m and keeping numbers at group events in line with government advice.

 For more information